Minestom/minestom.net/docs/world/batch.md

 ## Applying

-All batches expose `apply(Instance, callback)`, which applies the batch at its default position.
-The callback runs on the instance's next tick after the batch is applied.
+All batches expose `apply(Instance, callback)`, which applies the batch at its default position and runs the callback on the instance's next tick.
+For an immediate callback on whichever thread finished the placement, use `unsafeApply` instead, named `applyUnsafe` on `RelativeBlockBatch`.

 ```java
 AbsoluteBlockBatch batch = new AbsoluteBlockBatch();